felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 fact, I
 doubt you could find an arcade game from the 1990s that I haven't at least seen in motion before.
-Note: I'm not particularly proud of that :sweat_smile:
+Note: I'm not particularly proud of that! :sweat_smile:

 As a teen going into adulthood, I spent glorious evenings discovering about DoDonPachi, Radiant Silvergun, Einhänder, and other niche titles.
-My poor parents probably had no idea what to think about that!
+My poor parents probably had no idea what to think about that.
 It reached a point where I assembled such a big collection of games, it took me over a year of active effort to manage to sell it all -- I've event got the [blog post](/selling-collection) to prove it!